Word page

 Common questions

-• What does twit mean?
-Meaning A foolish or irritating person.
+• What does twit mean in simple words?
+Twit means a foolish, silly, or irritating person.